Anglicanorum coetibus: Competencies of the Ordinary

 With the consent of the Apostolic See, the Ordinary, like any diocesan bishop, can establish religious orders and societies of apostolic life.
 Institutes and communities that transfer from the Church of England and the broader Anglican Communion to a personal ordinariate of the Roman Catholic Church can be placed under his jurisdiction.
 Like every bishop of a diocese, the Ordinary has the duty to appear in Rome every five years for an ad limina visit to the Vatican.

 Former Anglican clergymen and laymen who have been ordained as Roman Catholic priests and are serving in the personal ordinariates have all the rights that an ordinary diocesan priest has.
-They is incardinated in the ordinariate and thus have a right to corresponding support, which the Ordinary must ensure (Article 7 § 1 of the Supplementary Norms).
+They are incardinated in the ordinariate and thus have a right to corresponding support, which the Ordinary must ensure (Article 7 § 1 of the Supplementary Norms).
 Furthermore, after consulting the diocesan bishop, the Ordinary can establish personal parishes with the consent of the Apostolic See.

 The priests of the ordinariate can be elected to the diocese's council of priests, and priests and deacons can also be members of the diocesan pastoral council (Article 8 of the Supplementary Norms).
 If pastoral care requires it, the clergy of the ordinariate should also assist in the pastoral care of the diocese.
 In this case, they are subject to the respective diocesan bishop.